nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

     small self-contained [SeeSharpSnake](https://github.com/MichalStrehovsky/SeeSharpSnake).
   - Lines?
 Characters?
   - One or more files?
-- What C# and .NET version?
+- Which C# and .NET version?

 ## Challenge: The Devil is in the Details
 Hence, let's make the challenge more clear.
 Given: